rtheman/EDA_3languages/README.md

 **EDA using R**

- 1. Mirroring to what was accomplished using SAS, the same panel data is plotted with R
+ 1. Mirroring to what was accomplished using SAS, the same panel data is plotted with R can be found [here](R/Results/Panel_plot__R.png).

 ------